sujania/QS4L3/README.md

 ./do_makeall.sh
 ```

-Execute the dst2model inversion with the command
+Execute the inversion inside `dst2model` with the command

 ``` console
 ./dorun-all-qmu-bspl.sh